REI Co-op Camp X Review

-Part of the reason the Camp X is so versatile is due to its lower back height, which significantly boosts its portability.
+The Camp X is so versatile due to its lower back height, which significantly boosts its portability.
 It weighs just 8 pounds, which is on the lighter side of chairs we tested, and much lighter than most other similar-styled chairs in this review.
-The Camp X is also simple to pack up and carry in its storage sack.
-It's also easy enough to grab that carrying it without the sack is no problem for short distances.
+The Camp X is also simple to pack up and carry in its storage sack and easy enough to grab that carrying it without the sack is no problem for short distances.

 Though the shoulder strap isn't adjustable, it is quite wide, which helps to distribute weight better.
 The carry bag also has a top handle for a quick grab out of the car or garage.
 In general, toting this relatively small but full-sized camp chair around is pretty easy.
 With a packed length on the shorter side of models we tested, we never had an issue tossing this little chair in the trunk to take along to the next campground.

 The Camp X is made of polyester and nylon mesh fabric and a steel frame.
-It feels very sturdy to sit in and has a weight limit of 300 lbs, which is about average among similar chairs we tested.
+It feels very sturdy to sit in and has a weight limit of 300 pounds, which is about average among similar chairs we tested.
 Many of the high-stress areas of the chair, like the cup holder and the corners of the fabric that are sewn around the steel frame, are reinforced with plastic trim.
 The carry bag is thick and reinforced, unlike some of the flimsy competition.
 This is greatly appreciated, as so many manufacturers often skimp on construction when it comes to the carry bag, allowing it to rip open and become useless far before the chair dies.